What are bacterial toxins , endotoxin , exotoxins :

 Properly designed and adapted cleaning, drying, and storage of equipment procedures and controls are of great importance in controlling bioburden and help to prevent contribution of endotoxin load.

 Equipment should be designed to be easily assembled and disassembled, cleaned, sanitized, and/or sterilized.
-If adequate procedures are not employed, endotoxins are contributed by both upstream and downstream processing equipments.
+If adequate procedures are not employed, endotoxins are contributed by both upstream and downstream processing equipment.

 Sterilizing-grade filters and moist heat sterilization are not effective in removing endotoxin.
 Endotoxin on equipment surfaces can be inactivated by high-temperature dry heat, or removed from equipment surfaces by cleaning procedures.
 Some clean-in-place procedures employ initial rinses with appropriate high purity water and/or a cleaning agent (e.g., acid, base, surfactant), followed by final rinses with heated water for injection ( WFI ).
 Equipment should be dried following cleaning, unless the equipment proceeds immediately to the sterilization step.

-What are the regulatory FDA guidelines for endotoxin controll in sterile pharmaceuticals or injectable dosage form purporting to be sterile.
+What are the regulatory FDA guidelines for endotoxin control in sterile pharmaceuticals or injectable dosage form purporting to be sterile.

 21 CFR 211.63 states that “Equipment used in the manufacture, processing, packing, or holding of a drug product shall be of appropriate design, adequate size, and suitably located to facilitate operations for its intended use and for its cleaning and maintenance.”